K1297/InnerSerenity/README.md

 * **Backend:** The backend of InnerSerenity handles the server-side operations and serves as the intermediary between the frontend and other external services.
 It manages user authentication, handles data storage and retrieval and communication with other components.
 * **DynamoDB:** DynamoDB is utilized as the database system within InnerSerenity's backend.
 * **InnerSerenity Smart contract:** The InnerSerenity Smart Contract is deployed on the Fantom blockchain.
 It implements the core functionalities and logic of InnerSerenity, including user profile management, professional registration, appointment requests, conversations, and the rating system.
+* **Event Ticketing Smart Contract:** The Event Ticketing smart contract facilitates the seamless organization and distribution of event tickets while ensuring transparency and security through the power of blockchain technology.
+This smart contract allows professionals specializing in various fields to create and issue ERC1155 tokens as event tickets.

 # Local Installation